 The person must have been a member of the GSS for no less than five weeks for which classes are held in order to be able to run.

-If the person is not currently serving the GSS, the person must have been a member of the GSS for no less than fifteen weeks for which classes are held in order to be able to run.

 If elected, the person may not hold any other elected position in a student-run campus body.

 When the GA closes an office to nominations, the election for that position starts immediately as follows: